 With all the different horse feeding options in the market, it’s difficult to decide on which product will best work on your farm for your livestock.
 There are horse hay nets, ground-feeding (and the controversy of whether this is a form of hay waste), slow feeding, hay racks, and more.
 The question is which method will work best for your horse?

 Among the different feeding methods, there are also different materials used for the feeders such as metal, plastic, etc. In this article, we’ll talk a bit about metal hay feeders for horses, including some horse-feeder-related questions.
-We’ll also discuss several different types of metal hay feeders, including slow feeders, bale rings, and more.
+We’ll also discuss several different types of metal hay feeders, including slow feeders, and more.
 As a side note, we also compiled a list of the top 10 best horse slow feeders out there in more detail.
 Let’s start with a couple of questions.

 How Tall Should A Horse Feeder Be?

 This depends on what you mean by a horse feeder.
 Horse hay feeders range from a hay net or hay rack to slow feeders.

 When discussing hay nets, 4 ½’-5’ should be the range for how high to place a hay net.
 You don’t want the net too high or too low.
 If the hay net is too low, there is always the risk of your horse getting its leg caught in the hay net.
 This is where it can become extremely dangerous for your horse, hence the raised hay net.

 However, on the other hand, it’s probably not the best idea to have the hay net drastically higher than 4 ½’-5’ because this can change your horse’s eating posture.
 Although this may not be very unhealthy for your horse, it is at minimum, an unnatural eating posture for your horse to be straining its head to eat grain.